Ingrid Sischy: Early life

 Sischy was born in Johannesburg to Ben Sischy, a family doctor who became an expert in radiation oncology, and Claire Sischy, a speech therapist.
 She had two older brothers, Mark Sischy, a lawyer who lived in Scotland, and David Sischy, a doctor.
 Her family was Jewish; they had Lithuanian ancestry.

 In 1961, when Sischy was nine years old, the Sischy family left apartheid-era South Africa after the Sharpeville massacre and moved to Edinburgh, Scotland, where Dr. Sischy re-trained as a radiologist.
 The family had had to leave South Africa because Sischy's mother was in danger of being arrested for her involvement in an activist group, the Black Sash, that non-violently protested apartheid.
 In 1967, the family moved to Rochester, New York, where Sischy's father became the head of radiation oncology at Highland Hospital.

 While in Scotland, Sischy attended George Watson's Ladies College.
-In Rochester, she graduated from Brighton High School, where she was the president of the senior class.
+In Rochester, she graduated from Brighton High School.
 Sischy started college at Sarah Lawrence College.
 She also took writing classes with Grace Paley.
 Sischy graduated from Sarah Lawrence in 1973.

 She received an honorary PhD in the humanities from the Moore College of Art in 1987.